nbdc-datahub/hbcd-docs/docs/instruments/SED/vi.md

 <tr><td><b>Quality Control Procedures</b></td>
 <td style="word-wrap: break-word; white-space: normal;">
 <ul>
   <li>Only individuals who themselves, their spouses/partners or any of the child's grandparents are identified as having been born outside the US should be filling out this survey.
-REDCap should end after those screening questions for those who identify themselves, their spouse/caregiver, and all grandparents as all being born in the US.</li>
+REDCap should end after those screening questions for those who identify themselves, their spouse/caregiver, and all grandparents as all being born in the US.<br>
+  <p style="color: red;">Luci suggested rewrite: "The VIA is administered only if the caregiver, spouse/partner, or any of the child's grandparent were born outside the U.S. If all are U.S.-born, the survey platform (REDCap) automatically ends the questionnaire after the screening questions."
+  </p></li>
   <li>This measure does not specifically define what "American" should mean, but allows the participant to decide what it means to them.</li>
   <li>Acculturation surveys may make some individuals feel excluded or othered.
-However, this measure is aiming to capture the process and understand an individual's personal preferences for taking part in their personal family cultural values as well as those of "American" culture</li>
+However, this measure aims to capture the process and understand an individual's personal preferences for taking part in their personal family cultural values as well as those of "American" culture.</li>
   <li>Participants are allowed to choose more than one culture to account for individuals who may live in multicultural households.</li>
 </ul>
+<p style="color: red;">Luci note: the documentation above is great, but I think they belong in a different section than QC - perhaps move to the Responsible Use section or Instrument Details?</p>
 </td></tr>
 </tbody>
 </table>

 ## Instrument Details